At 7, highest number of directorships declared by Gokulakrishnan of AIADMK

 Professional engagements:

-40 (18.8%) MPs have declared that they have financial interest in the form of professional engagement and 173 (81.2%) MPs have no declared financial interest under this head.
+40 (18.8 per cent) MPs have declared that they have financial interest in the form of professional engagement and 173 (81.2 per cent) MPs have no declared financial interest under this head.

 Arunachal: All ministers are crorepatis, but not one has pending criminal case